State Park

 Pet Friendly Yes

-For couples seeking an outdoor ceremony without the typical beach or garden setting, Fort Mose provides something different—a grounded, natural environment that feels both intimate and meaningful.
-The winding trails through maritime hammock and the boardwalk's marsh views create a sense of peace that translates beautifully to photographs.
+For couples seeking an outdoor ceremony away from the typical beach or garden setting, Fort Mose offers something different—a grounded, natural environment that feels both intimate and meaningful.
+The oak and pine hammock, the open lawn behind the museum, and the boardwalk out over the salt marsh toward the Intracoastal give a handful of distinct backdrops within a short walk.

 Why We Love Photographing at Fort Mose